Skip to content

 April Ludwig, MPLD fellow

-April Ludwig is the chief quality improvement officer with Stanford Sierra Youth & Families in Sacramento, California; an adjunct instructor at the University of San Francisco, in the College of Education; a licensed marriage and family therapist; and a 2019 graduate of the AdoptUSKids Minority Professional Leadership Development (MPLD) program.
+April Ludwig is the chief quality improvement officer with Stanford Sierra Youth & Families in Sacramento, California; an adjunct instructor at the University of San Francisco, in the College of Education; a licensed marriage and family therapist; and a 2019 graduate of the MPLD program.

 We talked with April about the action research project she completed as part of the MPLD program and how participating in the fellowship developed her leadership skills and career in ways she hadn’t anticipated.